opendistro/for-elasticsearch-docs/docs/security-configuration/saml.md

 ## Identity provider metadata

 A SAML identity provider (IdP) provides a SAML 2.0 metadata file describing the IdP's capabilities and configuration.
-The Security plugin can read IdP metadata either from a URL or a file.
+The security plugin can read IdP metadata either from a URL or a file.
 The choice that you make depends on your IdP and your preferences.
 The SAML 2.0 metadata file is required.

 Name | Description
 :--- | :---